machay/Olio/README.md

 - Working slideshow
 - Ability to change photo order
 - Ability to delete photos from the database and file system

+Noah:
+When designing the back-end for our application I structured our users table in our olio database to take in relevant professional information and personal info in a case-by-case basis, meaning not all of the fields were required for a valid profile.
+The more intense parts of the back-end work, all handled with PHP, come with the user creation; upon sign-up a folder on the user's installation is created under the given username and then dynamically filled with that user's starter files.
+This happens for every user, and upon each sign-up, a new table is created in our database to handle the user's uploaded files (understandably stored in an 'uploads' folder within the user's folder).
+While this does present some security flaws to our filestructure, and while I didn't have enough time to properly hash the passwords in our database, we do handle input parsing and guard against injection attacks.
+The back-end is a proof of concept, if a haphazard one.